 Please refer to FreeStyle’s official compatibility guide or Dexcom’s official compatibility page for the Dexcom CGMs.

 Continuous glucose monitors can greatly reduce the need for painful finger pricks.
 However, you may need to do a finger prick test to confirm any low or high sensor readings and if your symptoms do not match your sensor readings.

 Yes; once qualified, all US MED® patients receive 90-day supplies with each order regardless of private insurance or Medicare/Medicaid coverage.

-After following the manufacturer’s guidelines and inserting your sensor, we recommend covering the sensor with a CGM overpatch.
-Manufacturers create these waterproof adhesive tapes to fit either the Dexcom G6 or the round FreeStyle Libre sensors.
+Before applying the sensor, clean the area with soap and shave off any hair.
+Allow it your skin dry fully.
+Then, following the manufacturer’s guidelines and inserting your sensor, we recommend covering the sensor with a CGM overpatch.
+Manufacturers create these waterproof adhesive tapes to fit either the Dexcom or the round FreeStyle Libre sensors.

 Why Choose US MED®